Housefly feeding by liquefying food and sucking it up

 · Use fly traps which contain an attractive food source to lure flies in, however these are not for everyone as the traps may end up with numerous fetid fly bodies which can look quite disgusting

-· Fly paper, although old fashioned and a bit unsightly, can be effective as flies are attracted by the vertical lines created by the paper
+· Fly paper, although old fashioned and a bit unsightly, the can be effective as flies are attracted by the vertical lines created by the paper.

 Hopefully fly numbers inside the home should be relatively low (assuming fly screens are in place).
 However, there are some different fly control options for inside the home.